Aletheia: What Makes RLVR For Code Verifiers Tick?: Introduction

 \section{Introduction}

-Reinforcement Learning (RL) for code generation typically relies on runtime signals to verify correctness~\citep{le2022coderl, shojaee2023executionbasedcodegenerationusing, DBLP:conf/icml/GehringZCMCS25, DBLP:journals/tmlr/LiuZXF00Y23}.
-However, self-contained executable codes with accompanying test-cases are a scarce resource, even for curated competitive programming datasets, and manual creation at scale is impractical \cite{wang2025codecontests+}.

-Although automatic test-case generation is a common solution~\citep{li2022codecontests, liu2023isyourcode, li2023taco}, they often struggle with test coverage and the inherent difficulty of specifying assertions for open-ended tasks.
-Alternate methods like self-contained environment creation~\citep{DBLP:journals/corr/abs-2504-07164, DBLP:journals/corr/abs-2404-00566} and world modelling~\citep{DBLP:journals/corr/abs-2510-02387} can be challenging for compiled languages without mature package managers.
+There has been a strong uptick in the adoption of coding assistants that use agentic harnesses such as Claude Code~\citep{claude-code}.
+Their daily use by software engineers is driven by recent increases in capability via improved post-training~\citep{yang2025qwen3technicalreport,cursor2026composer2technicalreport}.
+Most post-training recipes require that LLM-generated code be verified against runtime signals~\citep{le2022coderl, shojaee2023executionbasedcodegenerationusing, DBLP:conf/icml/GehringZCMCS25, DBLP:journals/tmlr/LiuZXF00Y23}.
+However, self-contained executable codes with accompanying test-cases are a scarce resource, even for curated competitive programming datasets, and manual creation does not scale \cite{wang2025codecontests+}.
+While automatic test-case generation is a common solution~\citep{li2022codecontests, liu2023isyourcode, li2023taco}, it struggles with test coverage and the inherent difficulty of specifying assertions for open-ended tasks.
+Alternatives like self-contained environment creation~\citep{DBLP:journals/corr/abs-2504-07164, DBLP:journals/corr/abs-2404-00566} and world modelling~\citep{DBLP:journals/corr/abs-2510-02387} can be challenging for compiled languages without mature package managers.

 In this work, we revisit surrogate code-execution verifiers~\citep{ni2023lever, li2025codeprm, zeng2025acecoder, DBLP:conf/emnlp/ShiFGZW22, DBLP:conf/icml/ZhangYHLYF023}: models trained to score code snippets based on execution outcomes without actually executing them.
-These verifiers can be integrated into post-training pipelines for code generation, obviating environment setup and code execution overhead.
-Additionally, these verifiers can leverage the code understanding and generalization capabilities of LLMs, and provide a granular feedback signal for long-horizon tasks where sparse episodic rewards may fail to guide convergence~\citep{DBLP:journals/corr/abs-2502-01456}.
+In addition to removing the dependence on high-quality test cases, these verifiers obviate code execution and environment-setup overheads in downstream applications like Reinforcement Learning with Verifiable Rewards (RLVR; \citealp{zhu2026codescalerscalingcodellm}) and Best-of-N (BoN) inference~\citep{zeng2025acecoder}.
+Such verifiers can additionally leverage the code understanding and generalization capabilities of LLMs to provide granular feedback signals for long-horizon tasks where sparse episodic rewards may fail to adequately guide convergence~\citep{DBLP:journals/corr/abs-2502-01456}.